Uglemat/Malang/README.md

 The value of a compound expression is the value of the last expression.

+Whitespace (including newlines) are not significant in Malang.

 ##Functions

 A function is a list of compound expressions surrounded by square brackets.
 For example: